 One way of overcoming that is actually incorporating some of the text alongside the data in the VBA code itself.
 As you can see here, I’ve put the static text right into the Caption when I create the label itself.

-Now, all you have to do is include that text when you update the label with your VBA script, and just append the data from the Excel file to the end of that text.
-Here’s what that kind of code would look like.
+Now, all you have to do is include that text when you update the label with your VBA script, and just append the data from the Microsoft Excel file to the end of that text.

-Dim objExcel As New Excel.Application Dim exWb As Excel.Workbook Set exWb = objExcel.Workbooks.Open("c:\temp\expenses.xls") ThisDocument.yrTotal.Caption = exWb.Sheets("Sheet1").Cells(12, 2) ThisDocument.totHotels.Caption = "Hotels: " & exWb.Sheets("Sheet1").Cells(5, 2) ThisDocument.TotDining.Caption = "Dining Out: " & exWb.Sheets("Sheet1").Cells(2, 2) ThisDocument.totTolls.Caption = "Tolls: " & exWb.Sheets("Sheet1").Cells(3, 2) ThisDocument.totFuel.Caption = "Fuel: " & exWb.Sheets("Sheet1").Cells(10, 2) exWb.Close Set exWb = Nothing
+Dim objExcel As New Excel.Application Dim exWb As Excel.Workbook Set exWb = objExcel.Workbooks.Open("c:\Users\Brad\Desktop\expenses.xlsa") ThisDocument.total_expenses.Caption = exWb.Sheets("Sheet1").Cells(12, 2) ThisDocument.total_hotels.Caption = "Hotels: " & exWb.Sheets("Sheet1").Cells(5, 2) ThisDocument.total_dining.Caption = "Dining Out: " & exWb.Sheets("Sheet1").Cells(2, 2) ThisDocument.total_tolls.Caption = "Tolls: " & exWb.Sheets("Sheet1").Cells(3, 2) ThisDocument.total_fuel.Caption = "Fuel: " & exWb.Sheets("Sheet1").Cells(10, 2) exWb.Close Set exWb = Nothing

 You can use the string concatenation “&” symbol to place connect the static text with the data extracted from the Excel sheet.
-Here’s what the final results look like in the updated Word document.
+Here’s what the final results look like in the updated Word document:

-In fact, in many cases you could create the initial document once, and then you’ll never have to create it again.
-All you’ll have to do is open it, and all of the labels will automatically update for you with the data from the updated Excel file.
-All you have to do is click to Print, and submit the report to your manager.
-A 30 minute report just turned into a 1 minute printout!
+This means that in many cases, you could create the initial document once, and then never have to create it again.
+All you’ll have to do is open it, and all of the labels will automatically update for you with the data from the updated Microsoft Excel file.
+Just click Print, and submit the report to your manager.
+A 30-minute job just turned into a one-minute printout!

 Can you think of any other cool uses for this data-integration technique using VBA?
 Share some of your own ideas and thoughts in the comments section below.